UFC Fight Night: Maia vs LaFlare: Predictions & Analysis

 A few statistical edges stand out.
 Burns throws significantly more leather — a 2.6 sig. strike per minute gap.
 Burns is far more active with takedowns, averaging 2.3 more per 15 minutes.
 Oliveira has tighter striking defense, making opponents miss more often.

-**The Pick: Gilbert Burns over Alex Oliveira.** The model is firm on this one: Burns at 85%.
-The market and our model are aligned — the line looks fair.
+The Pick: Gilbert Burns over Alex Oliveira.
+The model is firm on this one: Burns at 89%.
+Notably, the betting market has Burns at 84% implied while our model sees 89% — a 5-point disagreement that could signal value.

 Godofredo Pepey vs Andre Fili

-There's a real Elo separation here: Fili at 1140 versus Pepey at 1026.
-That 114-point gap typically reflects a meaningful difference in recent quality of competition and results.
+There's a real Elo separation here: Fili at 1176 versus Pepey at 1065.
+That 111-point gap typically reflects a meaningful difference in recent quality of competition and results.

 Stylistically this is Pepey's wrestler game against Fili's striker approach.
 Pepey looks to close distance and put the fight on the mat, while Fili brings a versatile approach.
 Historically these archetypes are dead-even when they collide.